Havvy/irc-socket/README.md

 The raw method does not allow the usage of newline characters.
-This is mostly a security concern, so that if the user of the Socket doesn't validate input, an evil user can't send a command causing the bot to quit:
+This is mostly a security concern, so that if the user of the Socket doesn't validate input correctly, an evil user can't send a command causing the bot to quit:

 ```
 <eviluser>!say SUCKAS \nQUIT :Mua ha ha